altmattr/mq-magic/stem_club/2_building_models.md

 # Group activity

-Please form into gropus of 2 or 3 for this workshop.
+Please form into groups of 2 or 3 for this workshop.

 Each of you should have written a classification task you want to do in your lab book.
 Each group should choose one of these (or maybe combine different ideas) to complete in this workshop.